RACE OFFICER PLATFORM INFO

 For Centerboard Events: Leave dock in time to check wind and set marks of course, and anchor at starting line before 1700 start.
 Typically leave 1630.

-- Go to the mouth of the creek and using the Wind Speed Meter, determine the wind speed and direction.
+- Go beyond the mouth of the creek and using the Wind Speed Meter, determine the wind speed and direction.
+Wind in mouth of the creek will be different than further out in the river.
 Pick a suitable course length for the wind speed and to get a windward leg using the course selection guide.
 Courses are defined in Race Instructions Appendix D and the Course Selection Guide.

 - Select a time that will be 1 minute prior to the desired begin of the starting sequence and call this time BEGIN.
 Lower the Postponement Flag and sound the horn once at BEGIN.
 For PHRF events, announce "Start of sequence in one minute" on VHF 68.
 For Centerboard Events, announce "Start of sequence in one minute".

 - Do the starting sequence shown at the end of this section.
 It is suggested to use the count-up timer to minimize the math and potential for errors.
 However, record the time of day of the start of the sequence in case the count up timer fails or is accidentally reset.

 - Monitor the starting line for boats that are over the line before the starting signal.
 If any boats are over the line:

 - All Boats Identified

 - If any part of any boat(s) is over the start line when the start signal is made a second horn will be sounded and flag "X" will be displayed.
 The Race Officer may hail the premature starter(s).
 When all premature starter(s) have returned to behind the start line or after 4 minutes flag "X" will be lowered.
 Competitors returning to restart have no rights over competitors that have started.
 Announce competitors name(s)/sail number(s) on VHF 68.